tflander/FirstPlay/README.md

 - Remove dependencies in Build.scala for JDBC and ANORM

-- add SCCT plugin through plugins.sbt
+- add SCCT plugin through plugins.sbt and Build.scala

 - remove IntegrationSpec.scala from test, since we will be doing end-to-end tests through a FakeApplication.
 We don't need to use HTTP for testing.